rajen-shres/cobalt/docs/cobalt/reference/forums.rst

 The codebase for Forums is relatively small and not too hard to understand by reading the code.

+There are no external API calls for Forums.

 Forums uses RBAC for security.
 See :doc:`rbac` for more details.